 Once you have some good software on board, set it to scan for viruses and malware automatically on a regular basis.
 If the software does find existing viruses or malware (hence your slow internet speeds), get it removed by a computer technician and get back to easy browsing.

 If you’ve never heard of a “cache” on your internet browser, now’s the time to find out what it is.
 As you visit websites and enter information, browsers collect little bits of information about you, often in the form of cookies.
 Marketers use your data to send you relevant ads for stuff you might want to buy based on your browsing behavior.
 If you’ve ever seen the same ad follow you around the internet, then you’re already familiar with this concept.

 To get rid of all those cookies and trackers, you have to clear the “cache” on your browser.
-You can do this manually, but it’s easier to install a plugin like this one so you can do it in one click.
+You can do this manually, but it’s easier to install a plugin like Clear Cache for Chrome so you can do it in one click.
 Make it a habit to clear your cache every day so all that accumulated data doesn’t affect your internet speeds.

 Even if there’s only one ISP in your town, it probably has multiple plans.
 If you don’t like your speed, your provider might offer a higher speed plan that would better serve you.
 Yeah, we know it’s no fun to pay more money every month, but if your internet is driving you crazy and there’s no better provider in sight, it might be the best option you have.

 Call your provider and ask about alternative plans, or do some research online to find out what other users are paying for similar plans.
 You might also be able to find deals online the company won’t tell you about over the phone.